BerkeleyAutomation/AlphaGarden/README.md

 1. `git clone` the repository
 2. Open the `AlphaGarden` [repository](https://github.com/BerkeleyAutomation/AlphaGarden/)
 3. Run ```pip install -r requirements.txt ```.
 Make sure you are using pip 20.0.2.
 Version 20.1 currently is not supported.

+If using the fast_ag branch:

+1. `git clone` the repository
+2. Open the `AlphaGarden` [repository](https://github.com/BerkeleyAutomation/AlphaGarden/) and checkout the fast_ag branch.
+3. Run ```pip install -r requirements.txt ```.
+Make sure you are using pip 20.0.2 and python 3.7.
+Version 20.1 currently is not supported.
+Note that in addition, fast_ag  requires _ray_, _gymnasium_ and _dm-tree_.

+After 1-3 above:

 To run the simulator and collect data: